 Raanan Katz Blvd.
 DedicationApril 18, 2008

 On April 18, 2008, 170th Street is named “Raanan Katz Boulevard” and dedicated to Raanan Katz.
 Real estate developer, Raanan Katz is the founder and principal owner of RK Associates, a privately held, family-owned real estate development company which currently owns over 6,000,000 square feet of retail space and 100,000 square feet of office space.
-Raanan and Phyllis Katz have been very…Read more
+Raanan and Phyllis Katz have been very generous in giving to the Sunny Isles Beach community.
+In celebration of his commitment to the development of the City of Sunny Isles Beach, the…Read more

 Bone Zone Dog Park OpensMay 16, 2008